JSON Path Expressions

 6 Exasol

-Category: Accessors
+Accessors

-With accessors it is possible to navigate through a JSON structure.
+Accessors are used to navigate through a JSON structure.

-Member Accessor
+Member accessor

 CREATE OR REPLACE TABLE json_input(id INT, json VARCHAR(2000000));